-In our previous study [28], we observed numerically that the three gyration-radius modes change slowly in time compared to other hyperangular modes.
-This time-scale separation supported the idea of using the gyration radii as the predominant collective variables [67, 68].
-The result of Fig. 4(a) of this study could be seen as another dynamical evidence for the predominance of gyration radii in structural transitions of the cluster.
-It is generally expected that the gyration-radius modes need to be activated in order for a molecular system to undergo reactions that accompanies a significant change in the mass distribution.
-This is because only the gyration-radius modes are directly linked to the dynamics of the overall mass distribution of a system with respect to the principal-axis frame, while all other hyperspherical modes, the twisting modes and the shearing modes, are by definition associated only with the motions under the conditions of fixed overall mass distribution.
-(Note however that the twisting modes and the shearing modes can still influence and drive the dynamics of the overall mass distribution of a system indirectly via the mode coupling with the gyration-radius modes as we scrutinize in Sec.
-4.)
+In our previous study,28 we observed numerically that the three gyration-radius modes change slowly in time compared to other hyperangular modes.
+This time-scale separation supported the idea of using the gyration radii as the predominant collective variables.^{67,68} The result of Fig. 4(a) of this study could be seen as another dynamical evidence for the predominance of gyration radii in structural transitions of the cluster.
+It is generally expected that the gyrationradius modes need to be activated in order for a molecular system to undergo reactions that accompanies a significant change in the mass distribution.
+This is because only the gyration-radius modes are directly linked to the dynamics of the overall mass distribution of a system with respect to the principal-axis frame, while all other hyperspherical modes, the twisting modes, and the shearing modes, are by definition associated only with the motions under the conditions of fixed overall mass distribution.
+(Note, however, that the twisting modes and the shearing modes can still influence and drive the dynamics of the overall mass distribution of a system indirectly via the mode coupling with the gyrationradius modes as we scrutinize in Sec.
+IV.)

-3.2 Reactive mode and reaction coordinate
+B. Reactive mode and reaction coordinate

-While the result of Fig. 4(a) has indicated that the two of the gyration-radius modes, $a_1$ -mode and $a_3$ -mode, are predominant in the structural transition of the $M_6$ cluster, it is generally expected that the number of reactive mode can be reduced to one at least in the vicinity of the first-rank saddle point [62-66].
-In addition, it is convenient to have only one reactive mode rather than two for the study of the mechanism for structural transition in the next section.
-These considerations motivate us to transform here the three gyration-radius modes into one reactive mode and two

-"bath" modes based on the principal component analysis [69, 70].
-The basic idea here is to find appropriate coordinate axes in the space of gyration radii, as shown in Fig. 3(b), so that one of the axes captures the structural transitions as clearly as possible.
+While the result of Fig. 4(a) has indicated that the two of the gyration-radius modes, a_1 -mode and a_3 -mode, are predominant in the structural transition of the M6 cluster, it is generally expected that the number of reactive modes can be reduced to 1 at least in the vicinity of the rank one saddle point.^{62-66} In addition, it is convenient to have only one reactive mode rather than two for the study of the mechanism for structural transition in Sec.
+IV.
+These considerations motivate us to transform here the three gyration-radius modes into one reactive mode and two bath modes based on the principal component analysis.^{69,70} The basic idea here is to find appropriate coordinate axes in the space of gyration radii, as shown in Fig. 3(b), so that one of the axes captures the structural transitions as clearly as possible.